mg/ngScrollSpy/README.md

 + *pagemenu.html*: A demonstration of a page menu.

 ###Credits?
-Aside for the Bootstrap people for the obvious inspiration, this code was inspired by Evil Closet Monkey's answer to a question on [StackExchange](http://stackoverflow.com/questions/17470370/how-to-implement-a-scrollspy-in-angular-js-the-right-way).
+Aside for the Bootstrap people for the obvious inspiration, the pagemenu code was inspired by Evil Closet Monkey's answer to a question on [StackExchange](http://stackoverflow.com/questions/17470370/how-to-implement-a-scrollspy-in-angular-js-the-right-way).

 ###And you are?
 Magnús Örn Gylfason, a web programmer working in the banking industry in Iceland.
 You can contact me at